Miraz4300/upnp-client/README.md

 ## Configuration

-The script requires a configuration file named `ports.yaml` located at `/config/ports.yaml` (configurable via the `CONFIG_PATH` variable in the script).
+The script requires a configuration file named `ports.yml`

-The `ports.yaml` file should contain a list of port mapping entries.
+The `ports.yml` file should contain a list of port mapping entries.
 Each entry must have the following fields:

 - `id`: A unique identifier for the mapping rule.
 - `name`: Your service name (e.g., "webserver", "ssh").